Gustav Fechner: The Fechner color effect

 In 1838, he also studied the still-mysterious perceptual illusion of what is still called the Fechner color effect, whereby colors are seen in a moving pattern of black and white.
 The English journalist and amateur scientist Charles Benham, in 1894, enabled English-speakers to learn of the effect through the invention of the spinning top that bears his name, Benham's top.
 Whether Fechner and Benham ever actually met face to face is not known.

 The median

-In 1878, Fechner published a paper in which he developed the notion of the median.
-He later delved into experimental aesthetics and thought to determine the shapes and dimensions of aesthetically pleasing objects.
-He mainly used the sizes of paintings as his data base.
-In his 1876 Vorschule der Aesthetik, he used the method of extreme ranks for subjective judgements.
+In his Vorschule der Aesthetik (1876) he used the method of extreme ranks for subjective judgements.
+Two years later he published a paper which developed the notion of the median and is generally credited with introducing the median into the formal analysis of data.
+He later explored experimental aesthetics and attempted to determine the shapes and dimensions of aesthetically pleasing objects, using as a database the sizes of paintings.

-Fechner is generally credited with introducing the median into the formal analysis of data.